MiguelSombrero/sql-query-builder/README.md

 ![GitHub Actions](https://github.com/MiguelSombrero/sql-query-builder/workflows/Java%20CI%20with%20Maven/badge.svg)

-Sql query builder is Java-library used to build SQL query strings more easily.
+Sql query builder is Java-library used for building SQL query strings more easily.
 Syntax of the query strings is intended to be compatible at least with MySQL.

 ## How to use this library